HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 THE MAGIC FORMULA

-Multiply the width of the room by the length then multiply it by 1.5 – this will give you the watts you need.
+Multiply the room’s width by the length, then multiply it by 1.5 – this will give you the watts you need.

 w x l x 1.5 = wattage